data-handler/redom-components/README.md

 - `Input` – Simple wrapper around an `<input>` element with helpful methods like `.value`, `.focus()`, `.reset()`, etc.
 - `Checkbox` – Checkbox input with flexible label placement (wrap or side-by-side).
 - `RadioGroup` – Grouped radio buttons with support for custom label layout.
+- `CollapsibleRadioGroup` – A yes/no radio group that conditionally reveals content when "Yes" (or optionally "No") is selected.
+Includes `.value`, `.reset()`, and event proxying.
 - `LabelPosition` – Enum constants for label positioning:
   - `LabelPosition.BEFORE`
   - `LabelPosition.AFTER`